cables-gl/cables-cli/README.md

 - `-m` / `--no-minify`: do not minify code
 - `-M` / `--sourcemaps`: if code is minified, add sourcemaps to the export
 - `-D` / `--dev`: export from dev server
+- `--api-key`: define apikey on the command line, overriding anything that might be in `~/.cablesrc`

 ## Use as a module